 Cal/OSHA Respiratory Protection Regulations

-Administrative Program
+Written Program

-Your written program should summarize the results of your hazard assessment, and how respirators will be used in your workplace to keep employees safe.
-It should specify which positions or tasks require respirator use, what types of NIOSH-approved respirators are to be used, and how your company will provide required medical evaluations, fit testing and training for your employees.
-The program should also describe procedures for respirator use and maintenance, ongoing program evaluation, and who is in charge of overseeing the respirator program.
+Your written program must be customized to your workplace.
+It should specify which positions or tasks require respirator use, what types of NIOSH-approved respirators are to be used, and how your company will provide required medical evaluations, fit testing, and training for your employees.
+The program should also describe procedures for respirator use and maintenance, ongoing program evaluation, and who is responsible for overseeing the respirator program.

 Cal/OSHA §5144(c): "The employer shall ... develop and implement a written respiratory protection program with required worksite-specific procedures and elements for required respirator use.
 The program must be administered by a suitably trained program administrator."